-The I{set} and IO{set} setting parameters control the current-dependent pick-up and activation of the current transformer supervision function.
+The l{set} and lO{set} setting parameters control the current-dependent pick-up and activation of the current transformer supervision function.
 They define the minimum and maximum allowed measured current before action from the function.
-The function constantly calculates the ratio between the setting values and the measured magnitude (I_m) for each of the three phases and for the selected residual current input.
-The reset ratio of 97 % and 103% are built into the function and is always relative to the I{set} value.
-The setting value is common for all measured amplitudes, and when the I_m exceeds the I{set} value (in single, dual or all currents) it triggers the pick-up operation of the function.
+The function constantly calculates the ratio between the setting values and the measured magnitude (l_m) for each of the three phases and for the selected residual current input.
+The reset ratio of 97 % and 103% are built into the function and is always relative to the l{set} value.
+The setting value is common for all measured amplitudes, and when the l_m exceeds the l{set} value (in single, dual or all currents) it triggers the pick-up operation of the function.

-Setting group selection controls the operating characteristics of the function, i.e. the user or user-defined logic can change function parameters while the function is running.
+Setting group selection controls the operating characteristics of the function, i.e. the user or userdefined logic can change function parameters while the function is running.